-As of December 31, 2020, the Company had net negative working capital of \$2.7 million.
-The Company's principal source of liquidity as of December 31, 2020 consisted of approximately \$3.0 million of cash and cash equivalents, and \$2.6 million of accounts receivable.
+As of December 31, 2021, the Company had net working capital of approximately \$22.9 million, primarily due to cash and cash equivalents and restricted cash of \$22.8 million, and \$2.8 million of accounts receivable.

-Our anticipated operations include plans to (i) integrate the sales and operations of the LAP-BAND product line in order to expand sales domestically and internationally as well as to obtain cost savings synergies, (ii) introduce to the market place ReShapeCare, (iii) continue clinical test of the ReShape Vest, (iv) continue development of the Diabetes Bloc-Stim Neuromodulation, (v) seek opportunities to leverage our intellectual property portfolio and custom development services to provide third-party sales and licensing opportunities, and (vi) explore and capitalize on synergistic opportunities to expand our portfolio and offer future minimally invasive treatments and therapies in the obesity continuum of care.
-The Company believes that it has the flexibility to manage the growth of its expenditures and operations depending on the amount of available cash flows, which could include reducing expenditures for marketing, clinical and product development activities.
-However, the Company will ultimately need to achieve sufficient revenues from product sales and obtain additional debt or equity financing to support its operations
+The Company's anticipated operations include plans to (i) manufacture, and promote the sales and operations of the Lap-Band product line in order to expand sales domestically and internationally as well as to obtain cost savings synergies, (ii) introduce to the marketplace reshapecare and ReShape Marketplace as an extension of reshapecare (iii) continue clinical testing of the ReShape Vest, (iv) continue development of the Diabetes Bloc-Stim Neuromodulation, (v) seek opportunities to leverage our intellectual property portfolio and custom development services to provide third-party sales and licensing opportunities, and (vi) explore and capitalize on synergistic opportunities to expand our portfolio and offer future minimally invasive treatments and therapies in the obesity continuum of care, which includes the Obalon Balloon System acquired from the recently finalized merger with Obalon that was completed on June 15, 2021.
+With the July 2021 financing transaction the Company believes that it has the flexibility to manage the growth of its expenditures and operations.